Lao rebellion (1826–1828): Battles of Khao San Pass and Sompoi

 Two forts were erected to guard the Khao San pass, leading to Viantiane, under the command of Sutthisan and the Chao Muang of Khon Kaen.
 Ratsavong Ngau and his troops were stationed to protect the west flank, and Chao Tissa and his troops were stationed to protect the east at Nong Han with 4,000 troops to counter any movement by Bodindecha and the Siamese second army.
 The tactical strategy was to isolate the first army by drawing them into the difficult mountainous terrain.
 The Siamese assessed the ground, and developed a strategy to draw the defenders from their entrenched positions.
 The Siamese deployed 3,000 troops in six groups to surround the village of Sompoi, the Lao mounted an attack but quickly retreated under artillery fire.
 The Lao regrouped and surrounded the Siamese troops, the Siamese then sprang their trap from the tree line and surrounded the Lao.
 The Lao deployed their elephant cavalry and the battle lasted until evening.
 At night the Lao moved to surround the Siamese.

-The next morning 12 May the Siamese attempted to force their way to reinforce their troops, the Lao deployed all their operational forces in the area.
+The next morning on 12 May the Siamese attempted to force their way to reinforce their troops, the Lao deployed all their operational forces in the area.
 On the morning of 13 May, the Siamese forces broke rank and retreated to Nong Bua Lamphu, the pursuing Lao were stopped by artillery fire and their commander Phraya Kongkeo of Saraburi was killed in action.
 The Lao occupied the high ground of Song Sanom above Nong Bua Lamphu, the Siamese attacked that night to dislodge the four camps but were unsuccessful.
 Also on 13 May, Sakdiphonlasep aware of the ongoing situation left from Nakhon Ratchasima to establish camp at Lam Pa Chi to better reconnoiter the combat zone.
 Reinforcements and munitions were expedited by forced march.

 On 14 May Siamese forces attempted to force their way onto the Thong Sompoi plain.
 On 21 May Sakdiphonlasep took up camp at Nong Bua Lamphu.
 On May 23, Chao Tissa was outflanked at Nong Han, and the Siamese blocked any Lao retreat.
 At the same time the third Siamese army engaged Ratsavong Ngau's men forcing them to fall back.
 The Lao resistance was stiff, and it was not until 25 May that the Siamese reported to Sakdiphonlasep that they had captured the Khao San pass.